elcorto/psweep/README.md

 Now we like to migrate an existing git repo to LFS.
 Here we don't need to call `git lfs track` because we'll use `git lfs migrate import` to convert the repo.
 We will use the `-I/--include=` option to specify which files we would like to convert to LFS.
-Those patterns will and up in `.gitattributes` and the file will even be created of not present already.
+Those patterns will end up in `.gitattributes` and the file will even be created of not present already.

 We found that only one `-I/--include=` at a time works, but we can separate